JVital2013/pihole-router/README.md

 So far, we haven't handled IPv6 - just IPv4.
 If you don't need it, great!
 But, IPv6 is the future.
 There are places in the world that only offer IPv6-only internet already, so it would behoove you to learn it now.
 Besides, if you're reading this, you're the inquizitive type!
 So, here's how to get IPv6 working.

-Note that your ISP must support ISP for this to work.
+Note that your ISP must support IPv6 for this to work.
 You can use a 4to6 gateway, but that's outside the scope of this project.

 **1.**  Edit /etc/sysctl.conf and add the following lines: